darakshananwar13/CSCE_689_RL_PROJECT/README.md

 Please follow the snippet below to copy in google-colab environment.

 Now, run train_mario.py for training the model for Mario game.
-6. We can find the videos of the game played during training saved under “result” folder created.
+6. We can find the videos of the game played during training saved under â€œresultâ€ folder created.